Below are a few statements/assumptions that would help me explain the idea and the goal of this post:

 A solid monitoring tooling should be in place

-Have we catered for the items we discussed earlier — putting the end user first, automating the regression suite, preventing bugs from slipping to production (as much as possible), and aiming to live a stress free life?
+Have we catered for the items we discussed earlier — putting the end-user first, automating the regression suite, preventing bugs from slipping to production (as much as possible), and aiming to live a stress-free life?

 - We have automated the manual regression suite — this might take a long long long time, which we might not have, and that would cause other problems.
 We came with an approach to automate the testing of what is impacted and what is important.
 We also suggested fast feedback, fast fix loop.
 Isn’t that better?

-- Preventing bugs from slipping to production (as much as possible) — we are suggesting a proactive approach to aggressively refine, plan, create tests and small chucks of code, and pair early on in the process to prevent issues from slipping to production
+- Preventing bugs from slipping to production (as much as possible) — we are suggesting a proactive approach to aggressively refine, plan, create tests and small chunks of code, and pair early on in the process to prevent issues from slipping to production

-- Aiming to live a stress free life — I don’t think this exists, but we managed our stress over time through deploying low risk items that are well tested individually
+- Aiming to live a stress-free life — I don’t think this exists, but we managed our stress over time through deploying low-risk items that are well tested individually

 Does that mean we will never have a bug on production?